glentner/SLiPy/README.md

 <br>
 ##<a name=PlotLoc></a>[Plot](SLiPy/Plot.py)

-Convenient wrappers to matplotlib for plotting spectra.
-A *SPlot* simply creates a handle to remember figure attributes, to quickly go from looking at one spectra to another.
+Convenient wrapper to matplotlib for plotting spectra.
+A *SPlot* simply a manager of figure attributes, to quickly go from looking at one spectra to another.
 One can also *overlay* spectra.

 <a name=SPlotLoc></a>